d-t-o/aws-vsftpd/README.md

 1. Login to your aws account, select the correct region top right, otherwise your server could end up on the wrong continent.
 2. Select *CloudFormation* from the *Services* menu.
 3. Go to *Stacks*, select *Create Stack* and *with new resources*.
-4. Open the *01_ftp.yaml* file from the aws folder.
+4. Select the *01_ftp.yaml* file from the aws folder for upload.
 5. Enter a name for the stack, e.g. 'dafang-ftp-1' and choose a prefix for your S3 bucket.
 Make sure it's unique enough it doesn't clash with somebody elses bucket.
 We'll use *dafang-your_initials* for this sample, which is probably ok.
 Click *Next* until there's no Next anymore.

 You should now have a stack in a green status.